 In conclusion, thanks to its sensorial texture and its compatibility with the skin, squalane is a unique natural emollient base for beauty and personal care.

-Phytosqualan® is particularly recommended for facial care applications, including repair creams for dry skin, but also oily serums for the face, eye contour, anti-aging and mature skin formulas.
-Phytosqualan® is of real interest for its moisturizing and repairing properties, and as an active ingredient carrier, enabling you to develop silky cream formulas with a non-greasy feel.
+• mature skin formulas.
+Phytosqualan is of real interest for its moisturizing and repairing properties, and as an active ingredient carrier, enabling you to develop silky cream formulas with a non-greasy feel.

-Finally, Phytosqualan® is recommended in make-up formulations, notably lipsticks, mascara and foundation, for its high spreading properties, its silky, slippery yet dry feel; it will also promote optimal pigment dispersion.
+Finally, Phytosqualan is recommended in make-up formulations, notably lipsticks, mascara and foundation, for its high spreading properties, its silky dry feel; it will also support pigment dispersion.

 Sophim also offers an alternative to certain silicones in its range of emollients.
 For more information about our products, please contact us.